 “We always hope,” Dr. Dean Hartley, Director of Science Initiatives at the Alzheimer’s Association, said.
 “It’s not a matter of if we find a treatment.
 We will.
 It’s a matter of when.”

-In September, researchers found that a drug that didn’t stop mental decline in Alzheimer’s patients still showed a potential benefit.
+In September, researchers found that a drug that didn’t stop mental decline in patients living with Alzheimer’s still showed a potential benefit.
 Patients who took the drug, developed by Johnson & Johnson and Pfizer Inc., had stable levels of brain plaque and less evidence of nerve damage.
 Researchers want to find out if the drug can work if it’s given to patients earlier in the course of the disease.
 In July, the developers announced the same drug failed in two late-stage clinical trials.

 “A lot of drug trials fail,” Hartley said.
 “It’s not uncommon that many of these trials fail, many multiple times.”